 UE has been a leader in developing innovative approaches to fighting closings and saving jobs through eminent domain campaigns, workplace sit-ins, building broad alliances, political action, alternative forms of ownership, and other means.
 While we have not found a surefire formula, we must continue to struggle and explore new solutions.
 No boss should be allowed to fire or lay off workers without a struggle.

-- Demands the union be given an opportunity to locate new investors to keep the workplace open or to establish a worker-owned cooperative;
+- Demands when a plant-closing is threatened, the union be given an opportunity to locate new investors to keep the workplace open or to establish a worker-owned cooperative;

 - Demands the renegotiation of international “free-trade” agreements to make them fair-trade agreements, and encourages the union at all levels to participate in actions to prevent additional “free-trade” agreements;